cfw-guide/cemu.cfw.guide/_pages/en_US/optimizing-cemu/optimizing-cemu.md

 We also need to know what GPU your system is using.
 If you don't know what type of graphics processor you have, open the Settings app on Windows 10.
 Then navigate to `System` -> `Display` -> `Advanced display settings`.

 Under your display name, it should say `Display #: Connected to [GPU]`.
-It should say either Intel, AMD or NVIDIA.
+This should start with Intel, AMD or NVIDIA.
 That will tell you what brand of GPU you have.

 Please select your GPU brand below: